-Valves without field bus interfaces must be commanded with an analog signal(s) via connector X1.
+Valves without field bus interfaces must be commanded with an analog signal via connector X1.

-Valves with field bus interfaces can be commanded with either an analog signal(s) via connector X1 or with a digital signal(s) via the field bus interface (connectors X3 and X4).
+Valves with field bus interfaces can be commanded with an analog signal via connector X1 or with a digital signal via the field bus interface (connectors X3 and X4).

 ⇒ Chap.
-"3.4 Control", page 37
+"3.4 Control", page 39

-Different signal types for analog command inputs for flow control can, depending on the model, be set in the valve.
+Different signal types for analog command inputs for flow control can, depending on the model, be selected in the valve.

 ⇒ Chap.
-"3.4.1 Signal types for analog command inputs", page 38
+"3.4.1 Signal types for analog command inputs", page 40